digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-37.md

 * started looking into electron and joined first intocps developers meeting, in service to the scenario generation feature
 * looking into how to use the ns3 scripts packed as fmus with maestro

+#### Emil Madsen
+* Started paper on robot calibration
+* Cleaned up the calibration code to ease transfer to Daniella/Claudio

 ## Sub-projects status